 “And when did you realize you had a problem?”

 “The Big B, as he likes us to call himself, summoned me into a meeting.”
-The Reaper noticed a few confused look.
+The Reaper noticed a few confused looks.
 “Beelzebub, right hand of the Big Boss himself, and Vice Devil of Soul Reclamation?
 Do you people know nothing of your own afterlife?”

 “I’ve read Dante’s Inferno,” Leon offered.

 “Please, do not mention Alieghri.
 The Malebranche are still on probation over that debacle.
 But, back to Beelzebub.
 He can be a handful to deal with, but he offers the most comprehensive benefits package in all of the afterlife.
 He assaulted me with charts and graphs, all of which led to one inescapable conclusion.
 My productivity dropped drastically in the last quarter.
 Reports of miraculous recoveries rose seventeen percent.
-I’d outright ignored calls to pick up Krispy Kreme.”
+I’d… outright ignored calls to pick up Krispy Kreme.”

 For the first time, Sandy smiled without any fear behind it.
-“This isn’t that different from what I’ve dealt with before.
+“So this isn’t that different from what I’ve dealt with before.
 You realized your addiction affected your ability to perform at your job, and so you decided to seek help.
 That’s a big part of recovery you managed, all by yourself.”

 “It is quite kind of you to say that, Sandy, but I am afraid I only sought help when Beelzebub threatened to demote me to ferry patrol.
 Ferry patrol.
 Feh.
 Three hour trips of whining souls telling me how good they’d been, that they didn’t deserve to die and would make everything right if given a second chance.
 It might be amusing the first or second time, but eventually it drains you.
 Then you get the ones who look forward to it all, because they read about it in the Inferno or saw it on an album cover and thought it would be a grand adventure.
 Insufferable.
 They take all joy out of dangling mortality over your heads.
 I’ve thrown a few into Styx, I don’t mind telling you.”